 During the late 70s to early 80s the NWOBHM was a fairly loosely defined term, applying primarily to bands that had some similarities with the punk rock movement of 1977, but with more musicianship, more energy, and much better singing.
 Ultimately 2 very different styles would emerge from this movement, the thrash style pioneered by bands like Motorhead, and the more traditional melodic heavy metal by that of Judas Priest and Iron Maiden.

-This album, along with "Screaming for Vengence", represent the most standardized approach to the more melodic, yet still heavy side of the NWOBHM.
+This album, along with "Screaming for Vengeance", represent the most standardized approach to the more melodic, yet still heavy side of the NWOBHM sound (barring that the latter came from a band with roots much earlier).
 It is a departure from the two previous albums not only in that Paul Di'Anno was replaced with Bruce Dickinson (which was a rather large change) but also that many of the more progressive elements on the past two albums vanished in favor of a much more standardized sound.

 If I were to rate this album in terms of individual songs, it would get a 100 easy, but one thing which this album suffers from is a lack of overall variety.
 Some of the songs have a sameness to them, that is further brought out by the fact that some songs that are next to each other have similar intros.
 One example is putting two songs with drum intros (Gangland and Run to the Hills) right next to each other.